Break-Through-Tech/Arkamark-1A-financial-forecasting-and-p-and-l-projection-tool/Challenge-Project-Overview.md

 ## 📋 BTT Internal Evaluation Notes
-*(This section is for BTT staff and CAs only — remove before sharing with students)*
+*(This section is for BTT staff and CAs only — remove before sharing with students)* *Recommended Libraries, Evaluation Metrics, and Resources to Get Started sections below were filled in by the AI Studio Coach Anshul on Ram Kumar's behalf, because the CA has not responded to two follow-up emails and a GitHub Issue as of this date.
+Dataset details and "How We'll Work Together" still require Ram's direct input and remain unresolved.*

 ### Technical Vetting
 | Check | Status | Notes |